 In-Kind Contributions - The Organization receives donations of frequent flier miles from individuals to provide airline tickets to U.S. service members and their families.
-The value of the miles is not recognized until they are redeemed by the Organization.
+The value of the miles is determined by the airlines and are not recognized until they are redeemed by the Organization.